Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

 In addition the follow-up of real-time neutrino triggers, in a sample of muon track neutrino events that happened between April, 2012 and May, 2017, 11 significant neutrino flares have been found to be associated with 10 AGN counterparts, including FSRQs, BL Lacs and radio galaxies \cite{Osullivan2019}.
 Furthermore, 9 blazars are in possible association with single high-energy neutrino events, as per an analysis of both archival and alert neutrino events \cite{Franckowiak2020}.

 \paragraph{GRBs and SNe} GRB/SN jets are believed to accelerate cosmic rays and produce high-energy neutrinos through interactions of cosmic rays with target photons or the surroundings \cite{Waxman1997GRB}.
 Neutrinos may also be produced when shock-accelerated cosmic rays interact with matter and photons during the shock breakout phase of SNe.
-WFST's capability of detecting early phase SNe will help pin down the exploding time of SNe and probe the association between SN SBOs and neutrinos.
+WFST's capability to detect early phase SNe will help pin down the exploding time of SNe and probe the association between SN SBOs and neutrinos.

 Alternatively, if these jets fail to break out through the stellar envelope (e.g. in red/blue supergiant stars), neutrinos and gamma-rays are produced in the interaction between accelerated protons and thermal photons in the jets choked in the thick stellar envelope or the extended material.
 The duration of the central engine may be longer than that of long GRBs \cite{Xiao2014,He2018SNIIneutrinos}.
 Since neutrinos and gamma-rays are produced inside the stellar envelope, the source is opaque to gamma-ray photons but transparent to neutrinos.
-Hence, the lack of association between the observed GRBs and IceCube neutrinos as well as the tension between the diffuse gamma-ray observations and neutrino observations can be explained.
+Hence, the lack of association between the observed GRBs and IceCube neutrinos, as well as the tension between the diffuse gamma-ray observations and neutrino observations, can be explained.
 Because a Type {\sc ii} SN is predicted to explode a few hours after the neutrino emission, once an SN spatially associated with neutrinos is spotted, we can trace back to measure the SN explosion time using the observed SN light curve, and measure the time interval between the neutrino burst and the SN explosion.

-Furthermore, as discussed in Section \ref{section_31}, some subclasses of SNe are powered by the interaction between the ejecta and the CSM or the companion (e.g. SNe Ia-CSM, SNe IIn, FBOTs and SLSNe).
+Furthermore, as discussed in Section \ref{section_31}, some subclasses of SNe are powered by the interaction between the ejecta and the CSM or the companion (e.g. SNe Ia-CSM, SNe IIn, FBOTs, and SLSNe).
 The terminal shocks produced by the ejecta-CSM interaction can accelerate cosmic rays to high energies.
-The cosmic ray-CSM interaction may result in high-energy neutrinos, rendering the above subclasses of SNe possible optical counterparts of high energy neutrinos.
+The cosmic-ray-CSM interaction may result in high-energy neutrinos, rendering the above subclasses of SNe possible optical counterparts of high-energy neutrinos.